-As can be deduced from the Nikon-TRACKFlowChart (Supplementary material), each main protocol contains a workflow for a specific task.
+As can be deduced from the Nikon-TRACKFlow flowchart (the Supplement), each main protocol contains a workflow for a specific task.
 Structuring the modules around these workflows for fission track research in the Nikon environment forms the rationale behind the name of Nikon-TRACKFlow.
-Each main protocol in itself is built out of both serial and parallel subprotocols, separated by on/off switches or 'valves' that direct the flow (Supplementary material).
+Each main protocol in itself is built out of both serial and parallel sub-protocols, separated by on/off switches or "valves" that direct the flow (the Supplement).
 In this branched design, the operator starts the required main protocol, after which a choice menu is prompted.
-This menu also contains 'valves' that direct the workflow by activating or deactivating sub-protocols according to the operator's preferences.
+This menu also contains valves that direct the workflow by activating or deactivating sub-protocols according to the operator's preferences.
 Examples are the thickness of the mount, the number of calibration points (3-10), imaging/location storage, etc. Once the desired workflow is set, the system can operate without the need for operator intervention.
-An exception is the N-TF-EDM_s tool, which is designed for mount and external detector (ED) being attached to separate microscope slides, which thus requires replacing the slide during the protocol.
+An exception is the N-TF-EDM s tool, which is designed for a mount and external detector (ED) to be attached to separate microscope slides, which thus requires replacing the slide during the protocol.